 - 1. Use the NFM-P to create an SNMPv1 mediation policy that specifies "public" as the Read/Trap Community String value.
 See the NSP NFM-P Classic Management User Guide for information about creating mediation policies. - 2.
 Use the NFM-P to create an SNMPv1 mediation policy that specifies "netman" as the Write Community String value.
 See the NSP NFM-P Classic Management User Guide for information about creating mediation policies. - 3.
 Use the NFM-P to create an SNMPv3 mediation policy with V3 user and credentials as configured on the node.
-Security level support is as follows: - a.
-No Authentication. - b.
+Security level support is as follows: - No Authentication. - b.
 Authentication Only with MD5. - c.
 Authentication and Privacy with MD5 and DES respectively. - d.
 Authentication and Privacy with SHA and AES respectively. - 4.
 Use the NFM-P to configure a discovery rule for the MPT-BWA that specifies the following mediation policies; see the NSP NFM-P Classic Management User Guide for information about creating discovery rules: - Read Access Mediation Policy and Trap Access Mediation Policy mediation policy created in step 1 - Write Access Mediation Policy mediation policy created in step 2

 - 1. Right-click on the MPT-BWA icon on the NFM-P topology map and choose Alternate Element Manager.
 The device EMS opens to allow configuration. - 2.
-Configure the parameters as required.
+Configure the parameters as required. - Note: The EMS is only available if the NFM-P client is on a Windows station.
+In addition, the EMS manager must be installed in the location pointed to by the default Alternate Element Manager in the Generic NE Profile.

-Click on the Statistics tab of the MPT-BWA interface properties form.
-The MPT-BWA Statistics form opens.
-2. View statistics as required.
+- 1. Click on the Statistics tab of the MPT-BWA interface properties form.
+The MPT-BWA Statistics form opens. - 2.
+View statistics as required.